Skip to content

 If a personal representative has determined an estate is insolvent, they must file a petition with the court to have it deemed as such.

-Additionally, which debts are paid first will depend on where they fall within the order of priority.
+Which debts are paid first will depend on where they fall within the order of priority.
 For example, the Goldmans could receive nothing if the O.J.
-Simpson estate were to become insolvent after paying estate administration costs, since those would take precedence over creditor claims, which is what the Goldmans’ money judgment would be considered.
+Simpson estate were to become insolvent after paying outstanding taxes and estate administration costs, since those expenses generally would take precedence over the Goldmans’ creditor claim — which is what their money judgment would be considered.

 Because of the lack of information surrounding the assets in the O.J.
 Simpson estate, it is unclear whether it will have the funds to satisfy the money judgment from the wrongful death lawsuit.
 Though, it is possible that if Simpson’s NFL pension or trust has funds available, the Goldmans could pursue payment from these non-probate assets.